digital-asset/docs.daml.com/docs/2.7.1/docs/canton/architecture/overview.rst

    :name: canton-core-message-sequence-tx-diagram

-The sequencer and the mediator, together with a so-called **topology manager** (described shortly), constitute a **Canton domain**.
+The sequencer and the mediator, together with a so-called **topology manager** (described shortly), constitute a **Canton synchronization (sync) domain**.
-All messages within the domain are exchanged over the sequencer, which ensures a **total order** between all messages exchanged within a domain.
+All messages within the sync domain are exchanged over the sequencer, which ensures a **total order** between all messages exchanged within a sync domain.

 The total ordering ensures that participants see all confirmation requests and responses in the same order.